Menstrual cycle and exercise

 - In most cases, both coordination and mental performance deteriorate one to two days prior to each period, and for the first day of the period.
 During these days it is appropriate to rest or perform lighter exercise.
 In particular, training that involves high demands on coordination and precision should be avoided.

-- In the time between the start of a period and ovulation, i.e. the first two weeks of the menstrual cycle, high oestrogen levels are present in the body and this means the body responds very well to exercise.
-During the time between the end of the period and the start of ovulation it is suitable to perform explosive training and hard training for both conditioning and strength, as this provides a window of opportunity for good results in muscular strength, endurance and conditioning training.
+- In the time between the start of a period and ovulation, i.e. the first two weeks of the menstrual cycle, high oestrogen levels are present the body theoretically responds very well to exercise.
+During the time between the end of the period and the start of ovulation it is theoretically suitable to perform explosive training and hard training for both conditioning and strength, as it may provide a window of opportunity for good results in muscular strength, endurance and conditioning training.
+Still, it has not yet been scientifically proven that these theoretical reasonings have any great significance in reality.

-- During ovulation, testosterone levels are at their highest, making this a very suitable time for strength training.
+- During ovulation, testosterone levels are at their highest, it is theoretically a suitable time for strength training.

 - Between ovulation, and before the next period begins, longer duration training, i.e. aerobic/endurance training is the most appropriate.